NikkaLuna/AI-News-ETL-Pipeline-with-Airflow/README.md

     pip install -r requirements.txt

 4. **Set Up Apache Airflow**:
-    Follow the instructions to install and configure Apache Airflow in your environment.
+    - Follow the official Apache Airflow installation guide to install and configure Apache Airflow in your environment.
+Ensure you have version 2.0 or above.

 5. **Configure API Key**:
+    - Open the dags/Ed_news_1.py file.
-    Add your News API key in the `Ed_news_1.py` file.
+    - Replace "your_api_key_here" with your actual News API key.

 6. **Run the ETL Pipeline**:
     - Start the Airflow web server and scheduler: